shey/opensourcerails.dev/README.md

 ## Setup

-* Clone the repo
+1. Clone the repo
-* `bin/setup`
+1. `bin/setup`
+1. Provision a Classic Personal Access Token from [Github](https://github.com/settings/tokens) with :public_repo read access.
+Update .env.

 ## Quirks and features

-There's a lot of cleaning up that could be done, but in my mad-dash of a weekend project, it's pretty okay.
+1. There's an AdminUser model.
+There's an admin panel at `/admin`

-## Production requirements
+## Production / Operations

-As of this blame, production hums along nicely at ~800MB of RAM due to a lot of in-memory caching.
+1. As of this blame, production hums along nicely at ~800MB of RAM due to a lot of in-memory caching.
 Assume 2GB to be safe.

+### Cron via `sidekiq-scheduler`

+1. Bulk::Projects::SyncProjectsWorker:, every: '24h'
+1. Bulk::Projects::WeeklySyncProjectsWorker:, every: '7d'

+## Adding Entries

+1. When adding projects, the "Github Url" is the portion after the domain, "18F/identity-idp" instead of "https://github.com/18F/identity-idp"

+1. After Adding an entry, start with "scrape_meta" and "scrape_activity", then "scrape_app"

 ## Todos

-Probably test.
+1. Probably test.
+1. Remove cloudflare dependency.
+Move images to local storage.

 ## Other reading material